Preliminary evidence for a virial shock around the Coma galaxy cluster: VERITAS -ray ring around Coma

 \section{VERITAS \gama-ray ring around Coma}

-VERITAS has produced a $d\sim 5\dgr$ diameter \gama-ray mosaic\cite{VERITAS12_Coma} of Coma, at energies $\gtrsim 220\GeV$.
-The significance map (Figure \ref{fig:ComaVer}), taken in $\myw=0.5\dgr$ wobble mode\cite{DanielEtAl08} with a $\theta=0.2\dgr$ integration radius, shows some extended \gama-ray emission away from the center.
-The \gama-ray structure appears as an elliptical ring, elongated along the East-West direction, or as two parallel filaments lying symmetrically both North and South of the cluster.
-The spectrum in the VERITAS band is probably flat, as a $p=2.4$ photon spectral index was used to optimize the gamma-hadron separation cuts\cite{VERITAS12_Coma}.
-In \S\ref{sec:InverseCompton} we show that a flat spectrum with index $p=2$ (equal energy per logarithmic energy interval) is consistent with observations at lower energies.
+The VERITAS collaboration has presented (\VER) a $d\sim 4.8\dgr$ diameter \gama-ray mosaic of Coma, at energies $\gtrsim 220\GeV$.
+The significance map (Figure \ref{fig:ComaVer}) suggests some extended \gama-ray emission away from the center.
+The \gama-ray structure appears as an elliptical ring, elongated along the east-west direction, or as two parallel east-west filaments lying symmetrically both north and south of the cluster.
+The spectrum of the VERITAS feature is probably flat, as a $p=2.4$ photon spectral index was used to optimize the gamma-hadron separation cuts (\VER).
+In \S\ref{sec:InverseCompton} we show that a flat spectrum with index $p=2$ (equal energy per logarithmic energy interval, as expected in the strong virial shock) is consistent with observations at both lower and higher energies.

-Denote the VERITAS significance map by $s_j$.
-The data is taken in wobble mode\cite{DanielEtAl08}, where a pixel of significance $s_j$ means that in a beam of radius $\theta=0.2\dgr$ centered upon the pixel, there are $s_j \phN_\sigma$ counts in excess of the anticipated $\phN_{0.2}$ background events, where $\phN_\sigma\equiv \phN_{0.2}^{1/2}$ and the background is estimated based on a $\myw\sim 0.5\dgr$ ring around the pixel.
-A $\theta^2$ analysis\cite{VERITAS12_Coma} shows a background of about $\phN_{0.2}\simeq 1000$ photon counts above $220\GeV$ in such a $\theta=0.2\dgr$ bin.
-The background per pixel is denoted by $\phN_b=\phN_{0.2}/\pxN_{0.2}$, where $\pxN_{0.2}$ is the number of pixels in the beam.
-First we assume that the background is uniform, so the pixels are not correlated before the beam integration.
-The nominal significance of an extended source may then be estimated as